yclas/documentation/how-to-add-banner.md

 5. In the toolbar of the description field, click to upload an image and choose the image you exported from canva.com.

 **Create an Image Widget:**

-More information about the Image Widget [here](//docs.yclas.com/image-widget/).
+For more information about the Image Widget, click [here](//docs.yclas.com/image-widget/).

 1. Upload the exported image to a free image hosting service
 2. Login to your admin panel